Zichqec/s-the-skeleton/updates/balloons/purple_soul/readme.txt

 --------Version History

+Ver 1.2 - Added a kero marker now that they're available, you'll have to use an up to date version of SSP to see it!
+Also added some more balloons for an edge case I may have in the future
 Ver 1.1 - Fixed small error with the choice marker not being fully transparent, changed the Kero's balloons to be blue rather than purple
 Ver 1.0 - Balloon Release